cheslijones/kv-store/README.md

 ```

 # TODO
-- Input validation
+- Input validation in React forms
-- Refactor components for reuse
+- Refactor React components for reuse
+- Protect `main` branch and require PR to merge
-- Build validation and CI
+- PR build validation and CI
 - Production stages in `Dockerfile`